1st Congress of the Communist Party (Bolsheviks) of Ukraine: Preceding events and preparation

-It is known that in the process of uniting the Bolshevik organizations of Ukraine, two points of view arose regarding the creation of the party.
-One was advocated by Nikolay Skripnik (Mykola Skrypnyk), who proposed at the Taganrog meeting (April 1918) a draft resolution that provided for the creation of a separate, organizationally independent Communist Party of Ukraine, with its Central Committee, congresses and connected with the Russian Communist Party through the future international commission (Third International).
+From the very beginning, two factions (or wings) have emerged: the Kyiv-based, conditionally the left, and the Yekaterinoslav-based, conditionally the right.
+Based on these factions, two views emerged on creating the party and on uniting the Bolshevik organizations of Ukraine.
+One was advocated by Nikolay Skripnik (Mykola Skrypnyk), who proposed at the Taganrog meeting (April 1918) a draft resolution that provided for the creation of a separate, organizationally independent Communist Party of Ukraine, with its Central Committee, congresses, and connected with the Russian Communist Party through the future international commission (Third International).